 You are the subject of my appreciation and admiration,

-To read more about the school's application of the program, go to schools applying the Entrepreneurship for Kids Program.
+To read more about the school's application of the program, go to schools that teach entrepreneurial skills.

-Here is a letter from Tali Toledano, Kaplan school principal, applying over the last few years the Entrepreneurship for Kids Program
+A letter from Tali Toledano, the Kaplan school principal, applying over the last few years, modules of the EFK program.

 Our thanks and appreciation